BLABFridge/FridgeController/README.md

 ## Opcodes for interfacing with Android App

-5 - Notify User : Create a new notification containing the given string, used when food items are going to expire
+5 - Notify User : Create a new notification containing the given string, used when food items are going to expire.
+The app acknowledges with a blank 5 packet
 #####Format
 	5[0][String notificationString][0][padding to 100 bytes]